About budget management

 - Reporting tables that list all the budget groups and budget plans and their performance within an advertiser.

 - Use of historical performance data and targets to estimate spend and other targets.
+The performance history also enables Search Ads 360 to include some seasonality when estimating the initial allocations.

 - Daily, weekly, monthly, quarterly, or annual budget reporting to help you develop insights into optimal budget allocation and view the pace of spending.